Your cart is currently empty!

 We recommend using frosted lenses or glare-reducing lenses on fixtures instead of clear lens fixtures that show LEDs.
 A frosted lens is the right lighting choice for reducing glare when looking upwards at the ceiling helps prevent direct glare.

-Why is a Gym Lighting Design Important when Selecting Gym Lighting Fixtures?
+Why is a Lighting Design Important when Selecting Lighting Fixtures for a Gymnasium?